 The curriculum at Grove Wood is rich, vibrant and exciting.
 The learning is organised into half termly themes which link the learning from the core and foundation subjects in a way which makes it memorable, enjoyable and fun.
 We make the most of school visits and visitors to bring the learning to life and there are lots of opportunities for the children to share and develop their knowledge in a cross curricular way.

 Does Grove Wood Primary have an ‘Open Door’ Policy?

 The link between home and school is an incredibly important one at Grove Wood and from the moment your child starts at our school we provide opportunities for you to get involved in your child’s learning.
-Teachers are available at the door at the end of every afternoon and once a week we hold an ‘Open Door’ session where parents and carers are invited into the classroom to look at books and see the work that the children have been doing.
+Teachers are available at the door at the end of every afternoon and, half-termly, we hold an ‘Open Door’ session where parents and carers are invited into the classroom to look at books and see the work that the children have been doing.

 In addition, the Senior Leadership Team are present on the gates at the beginning and end of every day to greet the children and answer any questions you may have.

 Does Grove Wood have a swimming pool?
 Do the children get the opportunity to go swimming?

 At Grove Wood, we do not a swimming pool on site.
 The children do, however, still get the opportunity to swim in years 4-6 and we are fortunate to be able to make use of the swimming pools in local schools.